 - Bake for about 5 minutes, just until the coconut tips begin to color, rotating the pan from front to back halfway through the baking time to ensure even baking.

 - Set the pan or just the liner on a rack to cool.
-If topping with chocolate, place your chocolate piece (or pieces) on top as soon as they've come out of the oven and let them melt on their own.
+Sprinkle with salt, if using.
+If topping with chocolate, place your chocolate chips on top as soon as they've come out of the oven and let them melt on their own for 5-10 minutes, then use a skewer to stir them a bit on top.
 If you'd like to top with some toasted almonds as well, spread on a cookie sheet and pop into the hot oven to toast right after you take your macaroons out.
 Let cookies cool completely before gently peeling the parchment away from each cookie.

 - The cookies are best on the day they are baked.
 The exterior is crisp and chewy and the interior soft and moist.
 Although the crispy edges will soften, the cookies remain delicious stored in an airtight container for 4 to 5 days.

 - Adjust the added sugar based on taste and whether you are starting with sweetened or unsweetened coconut.
 For sweetened coconut, somewhere between 1/3 - 1/2 cups is suggested.
 I generally use 1/2 cup, but I salt the tops heavily.
 For unsweetened coconut, try between 1/2 cup and 2/3 cup, to taste.

 I’m a huge coconut fan Jennifer, so I have to add these to my baking list!
 They look perfect!

 Thanks Mary Ann :) They are a wonderful coconut treat and this is easily my favourite version!

 I definitely am a coconut lover!
 Love it in food and scented stuff.
 These macaroons look like such a delicious way to kick off the week.
 Wish I had a couple right about now to go with my coffee. :)